xFrah/ACSAI-obsidian/Linear Algebra/Vectors.md

 If two basis vectors line up in the same directions, the span lies on a single line.
 Another definition, is that if a basis vector sits on the span of another vector, it is redundant and doesn't add anything to the span of the system.

+Two vectors are linearly dependent if one is the scaled version of the other.

 ![](../z_images/Pasted%20image%2020230304133216.png)

 ## Inner product (Dot product)